ivoyager/ivoyager-changelogs/README.md

 ### Added
 * Many new GUI widgets.
 The idea here is to make existing "functional elements" (e.g., a set of related buttons) into self-contained scene widgets for easy use in project-specific GUI.
 This will be done on an as-needed basis.
 * Added new "planetarium-style" GUI.
 This is now default in the Planetarium project.
 Both "game-style" and "planetarium-style" are in the core submodule, so can be used by any project.
 PlanetariumGUI is cleaner and less "gamey".
+* Added missing selection functions.
+You can navigate almost entirely now with Shift-arrows, P, Shift-P, M, Shift-M, etc. (see Hotkeys/Selection)
+* Use class const GLOBAL_ENUM or GLOBAL_ENUM_2 to add listed enums to Global.enums.
 * Added project setting Global.asteroid_mag_cutoff_override.
 This can overide mag_cutoff for all groups normally set in data/solar_system/asteroid_group_data.csv.
 With the default mag_cutoff=15, we have 64,738 total asteroids.
 If you set the override to 100.0, you'll see all 647,000 asteroids.
 If you set the override to a value < 15.0, you'll have fewer than 64,738 asteroids.
 (Magnitude is smaller for larger objects!)

 ### Changes